 Alistair was awarded a CBE in 2008 for services to energy policy making.
 Alistair also currently sits on the Board of the Royal Holloway University.

-Nick is a non-executive director of the Financial Reporting Council and a non-executive director of Vodafone Group plc.
-He stepped down as a non-executive director of Ashmore Group plc in October 2016, BBA Aviation plc in May 2016, Alliance Boots GmbH in 2015 and Royal Dutch Shell plc in 2010.
-He is an adviser to the board of Dentons UKEMEA LLP and Silicon Valley Bank London and chairs the Private Equity Reporting Group of the British Venture Capital Association.
+Nick is a non-executive Director of the Financial Reporting Council and stepped down as non-executive Director of Vodafone Group plc in July 2017, Ashmore Group plc in October 2016, BBA Aviation plc in May 2016, Alliance Boots GmbH in 2015 and Royal Dutch Shell plc in 2010.
+He is an adviser to the board of Dentons UKEMEA LLP and chairs the Private Equity Reporting Group of the British Venture Capital Association.

-Ian Pearson was appointed as an Independent Non-Executive Director of Thames Water Utilities Limited in September 2014.
-He is the Chairman of Code Investing Limited and was previously the Chairman of Octopus VCT2 plc.
+Ian Pearson was appointed as an independent non-executive Director of Thames Water Utilities Limited in September 2014.
+He is Chairman of Code Investing Ltd and for five years, he was Chairman of Octopus VCT2 plc.

-Amongst other advisory roles he was a member of PwC’s UK Advisory Board for five years, before stepping down in 2016.
-He held various roles in Government between 2001 and 2010 when he stood down as an MP.
-He was Economic Secretary to the Treasury between 2008 and 2010, and prior to that he was the Science and Innovation Minister, Minister for Climate Change and the Environment, Minister for Trade and as a Minister in Northern Ireland.
+Ian is an advisor to BAI Communications and was a member of PwC’s UK Advisory Board, for five years.
+Amongst other advisory roles, Ian held various roles in government between 1994 and 2010 when he stood down as an MP before the general election.
+He was Economic Secretary to the Treasury between 2008 and 2010, and prior to that, he had roles as Science and Innovation Minister, Minister for Climate Change and the Environment, Minister for Trade and as a Minister in Northern Ireland.